 Accelerometers positioned above the crosshead gather vibration data reflecting the operational conditions of the RC.
-This collected data is utilized for validating the proposed method.
-The schematic represented in Fig.3 provides a visual depiction of the layout and components of the RC system, including the arrangement of sensors within the setup.
+This collected data are utilized for validating the proposed method.
+The schematic represented in Fig. 3 provides a visual depiction of the layout and components of the RC system, including the arrangement of sensors within the setup.
 The accelerometers are mounted above the crosshead.
 Within the operational dynamics, an engine is tasked with furnishing the necessary power to induce rotation in the drive shaft.
 This rotational motion is facilitated by the reciprocating action of the piston rod, which is orchestrated by the crankshaft.
 In turn, this reciprocation serves the dual purpose of compressing gas within the cylinder and facilitating the delivery of high-pressure gas.
 In order to ensure the stable operation and early detection of potential issues, accelerometers are strategically positioned on the crosshead to monitor and analyze vibrations occurring within the cylinder.
 These sensors act as vital diagnostic tools, providing insights into the mechanical integrity and performance of the system.
 In the demanding environment of oil refinery plants, a spectrum of common faults can arise, posing challenges to operational efficiency and safety.
-Among
+Among these are gas valve leakages, fractures in the piston rod, instances of cylinder scraping, and wear and tear in bearing shells.
+Mitigating these issues requires vigilant monitoring, proactive maintenance practices, and swift intervention when anomalies are detected.

-Figure 3: Schematic of RC structure
+Fig. 3.
+Schematic of RC structure.